nextauthjs/next-auth/docs/docs/configuration/callbacks.md

 ```

 :::tip
 When using JSON Web Tokens, the `jwt()` callback is invoked before the `session()` callback.
-So, anything you add to the
-JSON Web Token will be immediately available in the session callback, like for example an `access_token` from a provider.
+So, anything you add to the JSON Web Token (e.g., an `access_token` from a provider in the example code above) will be immediately available in the session callback.
 :::

 :::warning